Terminal239/FrontEndMentor-Challenges/README.md

 The challenges in this repository cover a wide range of topics related to web development, including responsive design, layout, accessibility, and interactivity.
 The projects are categorized based on the technology stack used for their implementation:

-### Plain HTML, CSS, and JS

-Projects implemented using only HTML, CSS, and vanilla JavaScript are located in the `html-css-js` directory.
-These challenges focus on building fundamental frontend skills, such as structuring web pages, styling with CSS, and adding basic interactivity using JavaScript.

-### React Projects

-Challenges that involve building projects with the React library are stored in the `react-projects` directory.
-React is a popular JavaScript library for building user interfaces, and these challenges allow you to practice creating dynamic and interactive components using React's component-based architecture.

-### Vite Projects

-The `vite-projects` directory contains challenges built using the Vite build tool.
-Vite is known for its fast development server and efficient build process.
-Completing challenges using Vite will give you experience in optimizing frontend projects for performance.

 ## How to Use This Repository

 1. Clone the repository to your local machine using the following command: